 - Resident Assistant Training Program

-In addition, many students take on the role of O-Week Leaders each year, assisting undergraduate students who are new to Sancta and honing their own leadership skills.
+In addition, many students take on the role of Welcome Week Leaders each year, assisting undergraduate students who are new to Sancta and honing their own leadership skills.

 Professional and Career Support Program

 The College offers events where students connect with alumni and other professionals in their particular fields.
 An effort is made to ensure that Formal Dinner guest speakers are relevant and provide valuable guidance.
-Speakers have come from Ernst and Young, Projects Abroad, United Future Foundation, Sydney University Careers Centre and the Compass Program.
+Speakers have come from all levels of government, Ernst and Young, Projects Abroad, United Future Foundation, Sydney University Careers Centre and the Compass Program.

 Employment and Voluntary Opportunities

-Students may apply for work in catering, tutoring and as resident assistants.
+Students may apply for work as a tutor or resident assistant.
 These opportunities are advertised to students throughout the year.

 Students may also take advantage of volunteering opportunities at the College and gain skills via voluntary work.
-These include the leadership and committee roles, being an ambassador for the College, writing articles for the College (for the website, news blogs, twitter, Facebook, event reports), photography, graphic design, sponsorship, pre-event administration, merchandising, marketing and promotional events.
+These include the leadership and committee roles, being an ambassador for the College, photography, graphic design, sponsorship, pre-event administration, merchandising, and promotional events.

 We aim to offer opportunities that provide valuable experience and work to add to your portfolio and curriculum vitae.